vonongit/TechHealth-CDK-Migration/IMPLEMENTATION.md

 If I were to expand this project, I would:
 - Add automated testing with CDK assertions
 - Add monitoring dashboards
-- Re-write IaC with Lvl 1, 2 constructs
+- Re-write IAC with Lvl 1, 2 constructs